shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gra stopped and addressed an aarakocra staring at them.
 “Hello, do you know where we can sell our game?”

-The arakroca spoke in arakrocan, but nonetheless pointed to a row of buildings with other merchants.
+The aarakocra spoke in Aarakocran, but nonetheless pointed to a row of buildings with other merchants.

 Gra nodded.
 “Thank you.”